 iA Insurance is governed by the Act and the Private Bill.
 It operates under the authority of the AMF pursuant to powers delegated by the Insurers Act.
-The business of iA Insurance outside Canada is subject to the requirements of local regulatory authorities.
-The companies of the group are licensed by the appropriate federal, provincial and state authorities to carry on business in all provinces and territories of Canada, in the 50 U.S. states, the District of Columbia and seven territories of the United States and the United Kingdom.
-As a result, they are also subject to the regulation and supervision of the provinces and territories of Canada, the states and territories of the United States and the territories of the United Kingdom in which they carry on business.
-The regulatory and supervisory powers to which these companies are subject relate, among other things, to: the licensing of insurers and their agents; the nature of, limitations on and valuation of investments; solvency standards; annual audit of the activities of insurance companies; annual and other reports required to be filed on the financial condition of insurers; and requirements regarding reserves for actuarial liabilities, unearned premiums and losses.
+The business of iA Insurance outside the province of Quebec is subject to the requirements of local regulatory authorities.
+The companies of the group are licensed by the appropriate federal, provincial and state authorities to carry on business in all provinces and territories of Canada and, in the 50 U.S. states, the District of Columbia and seven territories of the United States and the United Kingdom.
+They are also subject to the regulation and supervision of the provinces and territories of Canada, the states and territories of the United States and the territories of the United Kingdom in which they carry on business.
+The regulatory and supervisory powers to which these companies are subject relate, among other things, to: the licensing of insurers and their agents; the nature of, limitations on and valuation of investments; solvency standards; annual audit of the activities of insurance companies; annual reports and other documents pertaining to the financial condition of insurers that must be filed; and requirements regarding reserves for actuarial liabilities, unearned premiums and losses.